Suit-Up-Games/General/README.md

 You are more than welcome to setup a time to chat about the role and ask any questions.

 You can also email me directly at ross@suitup.games

+Not right for you but know someone this would be perfect for?
+We offer a fee of $1,000 for any hire successfully referred.